 Dust accumulates inside your furnace when it’s not running in warm weather.
 That dust will burn off when you turn on your furnace in the fall, creating a burning smell.
 This smell should subside within a few minutes.

 One way you can reduce or prevent this smell is by having furnace maintenance done each year.
 This is needed to keep your valuable manufacturer’s warranty valid, plus it keeps your furnace clean and ensures it will run smoothly during the upcoming heating period.

 3 Other Furnace Smells You Shouldn’t Disregard

 - Musty.
-If your furnace smells musty, you might have mold and mildew flourishing in your ductwork.
-We recommend having your ductwork inspected and cleaned if needed.
+If your furnace smells musty, you might have mold and mildew growing in your ductwork.
+We suggest having your ductwork examined and cleaned if necessary.